Chaudhry Abdul Hameed Khan: Family

+After the partition, Abdul Hameed Khan’s son, Chaudhry Abdul Waheed, carried forward the family’s commitment to public service, serving as the District Chairman in Sheikhpura.
+The family’s dedication to community welfare and public service extended through generations with individuals like Chaudhry Abdul Qadir and Chaudhry Moin ud Din Ahmad, contributing to the socio-political landscape.

 Civil Service

 He joined Punjab civil secretariat by the order of then Governor of Punjab Geoffrey Fitzhervey de Montmorency.
 He was appointed as Assistant Commissioner.
 He was ADM Muzaffargarh Ferozepur Montgomery and Karnal.
-He served as Deputy commissioner Sargodha and Jhang later becoming Rehabilitation Commissioner of West Pakistan and then appointed as Home Secretary West Pakistan.
+He served as Deputy commissioner Sargodha and Jhang (Dec 1949- Jan 1952) later becoming Rehabilitation Commissioner of West Pakistan and then appointed as Home Secretary West Pakistan.
 He was an important Bureaucrat and Statesman as mentioned by Qudrat Ullah Shahab in Shahab Nama.
 He died while in service in 1958.